Fighting decoherence in a continuous two-qubit odd or even parity measurement with a closed-loop setup: Purity decay in the odd and even parity subspaces

 \section{Purity decay in the odd and even parity subspaces}

-In the considered parity measurement scheme there is no mechanism, which transforms any of the four possible two-qubit states into each other, but the measurement gradually projects the state onto either the even or the odd subspace.
-Ideally, the measurement is unable to distinguish states within the odd subspace and to distinguish states within the even subspace, and a main indication of the quality of the measurement is thus the final purity of an initially pure state in either the odd or the even subspace after a measurement time, which is sufficient to distinguish odd parity states from even parity states.
+As discussed in Sec.~\ref{IIA}, the probe light does not drive any transitions between the atomic states $|0\rangle$ and $|1\rangle$.
+On the other hand, the interaction does, in general, lead to entanglement between the atoms and the light field such that the state of the atoms and the state of the light field are correlated.
+A subsequent detection of the probe field may hence provide information about the state of the atoms, and this will, in general, change the coefficients $c_{i_1j_1i_2j_2}(t)$ in Eq.~\eqref{state}.
+In other words, the back action of the continuous measurement gradually projects the state onto an eigenstate of the measured observable, i.e., onto a state with either even or odd parity.
+In the ideal case, the measurement is unable to distinguish states within the odd subspace and to distinguish states within the even subspace.
+A main indication of the quality of the measurement is thus the rate at which a state within the odd subspace or a state within the even subspace decoheres compared to the duration of the measurement, i.e., the time required to distinguish odd parity states from even parity states.

-Considering the odd subspace, the state of the system at time $t$ is given by \eqref{state} with the additional requirements $i_1\neq i_2$ and $j_1\neq j_2$.
-The entanglement between the atoms and the cavity fields reduces the purity of the atomic state during the measurement, but this purity is regained, when the input field is turned off and the cavity fields decay to the vacuum state.
+If the atoms are initially in a state of odd parity, the state of the system at time $t$ is given by Eq.~\eqref{state} with the additional requirements $i_1\neq i_2$ and $j_1\neq j_2$.
+The entanglement between the atoms and the light fields reduces the purity of the atomic state during the measurement, but this purity is regained, when the input field is turned off and the cavity fields decay to the vacuum state.
 While the rate of nonregainable loss of purity may be slightly different during the initial and final transients, we do not expect anything dramatic to happen, since the transient dynamics does not break the symmetry, which ensures that the odd parity states are indistinguishable in the output field.
 For a total measurement time $t_m$, which is long compared to the transients, we may thus concentrate on the rate of loss of purity in steady state.
 (This is a matter of $|\alpha|^2$ being sufficiently small, since the duration of the transients does not depend on $\alpha$, while $t_m^{-1}\propto|\alpha|^2$ as we shall find below.)

 In the time interval from $t$ to $t+dt$ several interactions take place.
 The coherent state $|\xi^{10}_1\sqrt{\tau_1}\rangle$ in cavity 1 interacts with the atom and an average number of $2C_1\kappa_1dt|\xi^{10}_1|^2\tau_1/(1+D_1^2)$ photons are lost through spontaneous emission.
 The loss can be modeled as a beam splitter, which transforms $|\xi^{10}_1\sqrt{\tau_1}\rangle|\textrm{vac}\rangle$ into $|\sqrt{\eta_{\textrm{SE},1}}\xi^{10}_1\sqrt{\tau_1}\rangle| \sqrt{1-\eta_{\textrm{SE},1}}\xi^{10}_1\sqrt{\tau_1}\rangle$, where $1-\eta_{\textrm{SE},1}\equiv2C_1\kappa_1dt/(1+D_1^2)$, followed by a trace over the last mode.
 In steady state, $|\sqrt{\eta_{\textrm{SE},1}}\xi^{10}_1\sqrt{\tau_1}\rangle$ is transformed back into $|\xi^{10}_1\sqrt{\tau_1}\rangle$ before the next interaction with the atom.
 The overall transformation is thus